DoSomething/chompy/README.md

 ### License

-&copy;2019 DoSomething.org.
+&copy; DoSomething.org.
 Chompy is free software, and may be redistributed under the terms specified in the [LICENSE](https://github.com/DoSomething/chompy/blob/master/LICENSE) file.
 The name and logo for DoSomething.org are trademarks of Do Something, Inc and may not be used without permission.